gabriel-inf/mrm-backend/README.md

 - `GET /api/stockitems` - Returns a list of all stock items in the DB in json format
 - `GET /api/stockitems/list/needmaintenance` - Returns a list of all stock items in the DB that are set as needing maintenance in json format with item events and supplier information
+- `GET /api/stockitems/list/inmaintenance` - Returns a list of all stock items in the DB that are set as being in maintenance in json format with item events and supplier information
 - `GET /api/stockitems/:id` - Returns the stock item with id = `:id`, if one exists, including all of its stock item events and supplier information.
 - `GET /api/stockitems/:id/events` - Returns a list of all stock item events for the stock item with id = `:id` in the DB in json format
 - `GET /api/stockitems/code/:code` - Returns the stock item with code = `:code`, if one exists, including all of its stock item events and supplier information.